ppacher/gokv/README.md

 Note: `gokv` applies base64 encoding to encrypted values.

+# Contributing

+I will gladly accept Pull-Requests for new providers and bug-fixes!
+If you are going to modify some of the core APIs, please make sure to also update **all** supported providers so tests won't start failing.
+Also, good code has tests, so please submit some with your PR!
+We'll try to keep the average line coverage above 80%.
+Use `go test -covermode=count` to get line-coverage for each package.

 # Roadmap

 The list below is a short summary of the projects roadmap.
 More information can